My Garden Zone Is

 If you’re contemplating border plants, Azaleas and Rhododendrons exude multitudes of color that produce stunning blooms, always a welcome sight in the spring.
 If you’re more interested in enjoying the blooms for the entire year, there are many evergreen varieties sure to pique your interest.

-Forsythia shrubs, with their yellow flowers in the spring, provide some welcome relief from the dull, gray winter season.
+With their yellow flowers in the spring, Forsythia shrubs provide some welcome relief from the dull, gray winter season.
 They’re an easy-to-care-for shrub and used for hedges or to soften the corners around fences.

 Hedge and Border Ideas